 Find a niche and specialise

-It’s definitely better to have a niche so instead of thinking about what people might want and then offering those services, work out what you’re good at, what you like doing and what you want to keep doing – then find people who need those services.
+It’s definitely better to have a niche so instead of thinking about what people might want and then offering those services, identify what you’re good at, what you like doing and what you want to keep doing – then find people who need those services.

 Your niche might be your services, the types of people you work with, the industry you serve or combination of all those things.

-There’s no point in leaving your job to become a Virtual Assistant if you end up taking on work you don’t like and, although you need to bring home the bacon, doing enjoyable work should be your main goal.
+There’s no point in leaving your job to become a Virtual Assistant if you end up taking on work you don’t like and, although you need to bring home the bacon, doing enjoyable work should be a priority.

 Decide what to charge

 You’ll need to decide on your rates.
-You could charge by the hour, by the project, or have retainer rates – or usually a combination of all of them!
-I’m slightly more expensive than some other VAs but I make sure my website clearly outlines that I specialise in specific areas and why I’m worth the money.
+You could charge by the hour, by the project, or have retainer rates – but it’s usually a combination of all of them.
+I was slightly more expensive than some other VAs but my website clearly outlined that I specialised in specific, niche areas and this was why I was worth the money.